thompson318/niftycal/README.md

 ---------

-NiftyCal is a software library to perform video camera calibration, largely based on OpenCV.
+NiftyCal is a software library to perform video camera calibration, and is largely based on OpenCV.

 NiftyCal provides:
- - 2D and 3D structures that stores each point along with its identifier.
+ - 2D and 3D structures that store each point along with its identifier.
  - A simple IPoint2DDetector interface that all point detectors implement.
  - A range of IPoint2DDetector implementations including chessboards, asymmetrical circle grids, AprilTags, and template matching of [dots and rings][Dutta].